We are open by appointment

-Our focus is to make and grow quality pinot noir and white wines that express the vintage and their varietal characteristics.
-We don't use enzymes or additives, and we don't fine or filter our pinot noir.
-Some of our lots are made entirely by hand with no electricity or mechanization.
-We use a gentle wooden basket press, and age our pinot noir in French and Oregon oak.
+At Illahe, our goal is to make wine as naturally as possible from soil to bottle.
+We work by hand on small lots with age-old techniques and materials.
+Our focus is to grow and make quality Pinot Noir and white wines that express the vintage and their varietal characteristics.
+We don't use enzymes or additives.
+Some of our wines are made entirely by hand, with no electricity or modern mechanization.
+We use a gentle wooden basket press and age our Pinot Noir in French and Oregon oak.